bennieboj/BlishHud-Mounts/README.md

 ##### Center action
 - Center: Which action is displayed in the middle of the radial.
-- Remove center from radial: remove the center action from the radial ring when selected.
+- Remove center from radial: removes the center action from the radial ring when selected.

 ##### List of actions
 The list of actions that are used in this radial settings/context.